diverse-data-hub/diversedata-py/README.md

 - `pandas>=2.3.1`

-Please note that this dependency will be installed automatically when pip installing this package.
+Please note that this dependency will be installed automatically when pip installing the `diversedata` package.

 ## Contributing